top of page

 Throughout evolution, humans have faced prolonged periods of food deprivation and have had to maintain their physical capacity to survive during these times.
 Therefore, the human metabolism has evolved to adapt to conditions of starvation.
 Today, however, fasting is mostly practiced voluntarily for weight loss or metabolic health purposes; its effects, particularly on muscle tissue and physical performance, are intensely debated.
 The significant decrease in body weight and le

 In weight training, the appropriate tempo for repetitions is a highly debated topic in the modern sports world.
 This debate is accompanied by differing opinions.
 Some argue for slow and controlled movements, while others advocate for fast and explosive tempos, each presenting their own reasoning to fuel the argument.
-This article will objectively address this debate, referencing the 2021 article "The Influence of Movement Tempo During Resistance Training on Muscular Strengt
+This article will objectively address this debate, referencing the 2021 article "The Influence of Movement Tempo During Resistance Training on Muscular Strength

 Modern medicine has long detailed the dramatic effects of smoking on human health.
 Today, everyone knows that smoking leads to cancer, heart attacks, strokes, and premature death.
 However, another fact that has been quietly gaining traction in scientific literature in recent years is that muscle strength and functional capacity are biomarkers as powerful as smoking in determining mortality risk.
-In particular, the lack of resistance training is a risk factor that is still no
+In particular, the lack of resistance training is a risk factor that is still not

 A study published in the journal Cell Metabolism in 2025 caused a stir in the scientific world: “Paternal exercise confers endurance capacity to offspring through sperm microRNAs.”
 In short, “A father's exercise confers endurance to his child through microRNAs in his sperm.”
 EPIGENETICS: THE CONTROL LAYER OVER GENES We all inherit our genetic legacy from our parents.
 But genes alone are not destiny.
-There is an overarching layer that determines when , how much , and
+There is an overarching layer that determines when , how much , and under wha

 Is powerlifting unhealthy?

 A systematic review published in the British Journal of Sports Medicine in 2017 ( Aasa et al. ) has been misinterpreted on social media for years.
 Many people think this article says "powerlifting is risky."
 However, the article says the exact opposite: Powerlifting and Olympic weightlifting have roughly the same injury rates as similar strength sports and lower rates than many other popular contact sports.
-So the research shows that this sport is safer than expected ,
+So the research shows that this sport is safer than expected , not "d

 Is it too late for middle aged people to start exercising?

 Introduction As we age, physiological changes naturally occur, leading to differences in muscle mass, exercise capacity, metabolic rate, and hormonal balance.
 Many individuals, especially after the age of 30, report that their physical performance declines and maintaining muscle mass becomes increasingly difficult.
 This raises the question: “Is it too late?”
-However, current scientific evidence shows that although age-related changes cannot be completely avoided, the right e
+However, current scientific evidence shows that although age-related changes cannot be completely avoided, the right ex

 bottom of page